 George Elgart, MD, is a Professor of Dermatology, the Vice-Chair for Education, Director of Dermatology Residency Education Program and the Director of Dermatopathology Service at the Department of Dermatology & Cutaneous Surgery, University of Miami.
 A NIH trained dermato-immunologist, Dr. Elgart’s research and expertise are in the fields of cutaneous oncology and wound healing.
 He is an author on over 80 peer reviewed articles.
 A world renowned dermatopathologist, he directs training of students and fellows in histology, immunehistiochemistry and dermatopathology.
 Dr. Elgart increasingly contributes on the National Dermatology Education, the Accreditation Council of Graduate Medical Education (ACGME), the American Board of Dermatology (ABD) and Resident Review Committee (RRC) to assure high quality training is provided, not only at UM but throughout the US.

-Shasa Hu, MD, is an Assistant Professor of Dermatology.
+Shasa Hu, MD, is an Associate Professor of Dermatology.
 Dr. Hu serves as an example of successful research training provided by our Resident Research Program.
 Dr. Hu developed interest in melanoma prevention and disparity of melanoma among minority populations during her training as a resident at our Department.
 The project she started as resident and developed as junior faculty resulted in more than 30 publications in peer-reviewed journals, received funding from the Dermatology Foundation (Career Development Award) and was recently submitted her first RO1 application to NIH.

 Joaquin Jimenez, MD, is a Research Professor of Dermatology and Cutaneous Surgery and a member of the PIBS Graduate Faculty of Biochemistry and Molecular Biology program at UMMSM.
 Dr. Jimenez has a long-standing track record in working with bone marrow-derived cells, culturing them as well as sorting them.
 Dr. Jimzenez was the first to make the observation on the rat model of Chemotherapy-Induced Alopecia.
 During that work he realized the similarities between the pilosebaceus unit and the hematopoietic system.
 In addition, he has extensive experience in working with hematopoietic cells and fluorescent antibodies and was the first to publish on Thrombotic Thrombocytopenic Purpura and fluorescent micro-particles from endothelial cells.
 Dr. Jimenez’s work resulted in more than 70 publications.